Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Introduction

+Building on the main theorem, we axiomatize the two extreme cases as well.
+By strengthening \textit{restricted certainty independence} and abandoning \textit{weak preference for mixing}, we obtain the relative utilitarian rules (Theorem~\ref{thm:rel-util}).
+In contrast, under the impartiality axiom, abandoning the former and strengthening the latter yield the maximin rule with the 0--1 normalization (Theorem~\ref{thm_relmaxmin_mix}).
+These results highlight how the two intra-problem axioms capture two core concepts of our aggregation rules: utilitarianism and egalitarianism.

+This paper makes two further contributions to the literature in addition to addressing concerns (i)--(iii) about Harsanyi's aggregation theorem.
+First, we introduce the pseudo-mixture operation as a new method for mixing acts within Savage's purely subjective setting.
+In the literature on individual and collective decision-making, many papers have adopted the Anscombe--Aumann setting.
+Its key feature is the existence of an objective randomization device.
+While the randomization device is useful for formalizing behavioral implications and normative requirements as tractable axioms, postulating the existence of such a device raises nontrivial philosophical concerns (e.g., \citet{ghirardato2003subjective,pivato2022bayesian}).
+To retain the benefits of the Anscombe--Aumann setting while avoiding these concerns, we define a mixture operation within the Savage setting by utilizing individuals' beliefs.
+This operation enables us to characterize aggregation rules with comprehensive axioms, even though axiomatizations in the Savage setting are typically intricate due to the absence of the randomization device.

+Second, we provide a theoretical justification for using multi-weight aggregation rules under uncertainty.
+Several papers, such as \citet{ben1997measurement,hayashi2019fair,mongin2021rawls}, have adopted these rules based on the axiomatization of \citet{gilboa1989maxmin}; however, the extent to which it is appropriate to apply Gilboa and Schmeidler's axioms to their frameworks has not been sufficiently discussed.
+In contrast, we offer a justification for adopting the multi-weight model under uncertainty.

-This paper is organized as follows: Section \ref{sec2} presents the formal setup.
-Section \ref{sec3} formalizes our relative fair aggregation rules, and Section \ref{sec4} characterizes the rules step by step.
-Section \ref{sec5} provides characterizations of related aggregation rules.
-Finally, Section \ref{sec6} discusses our results in relation to the literature.
-All proofs appear in \hyperref[app]{Appendix}.
+This paper is organized as follows: Section~\ref{sec2} presents the formal setup.
+Section~\ref{sec3} formalizes the relative fair aggregation rules, and Section~\ref{sec4} characterizes the rules step by step.
+Section~\ref{sec5} provides characterizations of the two extremes.
+Finally, Section~\ref{sec6} discusses our results in relation to the literature.
+All proofs appear in Appendix~\ref{app}, while Appendix~\ref{app_general} provides a further result.